Chiragkgit/gsheetwaitlist/README.md

 ### Step 1: Google Sheets Setup

 a.
-Create a new Google Sheet.
+Create a new Google Sheet. name the column on the first row as "email" and second column on the first row as "date" [No Caps].

 b.
 Click extensions and click APP Scripts